With your innovation goals in place and a strategy to execute on them ready to implement, it’s time to let everyone know.

 Actionable Tips –

-- Similar to your innovation program strategy, plan to involve more than just a select few departments in your communications.
+- Similar to your innovation project management strategy, plan to involve more than just a select few departments in your communications.
 By engaging your entire workforce, you’ll help ensure everyone is on the same page with projects and changes, and will help your organization to be more collaborative, build trust, and encourage open innovation practices that can push your operations forward.

 - Focus on two-way conversations.
 Speaking “at” your employees about what’s going on can do well to inform them of the happenings internally, but a focus on providing feedback and allowing conversations to flow freely can do wonders to promote collaboration, trust, and new ideas throughout your organization.